Aaron98990/ways-of-the-game/misconduct.md

 ## Penalties

 > A player who has been sent off during the match is not permitted to take part; warnings and cautions issued to players and team officials during the match are not carried forward into penalties (penalty shoot-out).
 >
+> Substitutions and sendings-off during penalties (penalty shoot-out):
+> - The referee must not abandon the match if a team is reduced to fewer than seven players
+>
 > Law 9 Determining a winner